madanyc/workfront-learn.en/help/custom-data/things-to-know-about-expressions.md

 ---
 title: Things to know about calculated field expressions
-description: Get a glimps at a list of concepts that are good to know when working with custom calculated fields in Workfront.
+description: Get a glimps at a list of concepts that are good to know when working with custom calculated fields in [!DNL Workfront].
 activity: use
 type: tutorial
 team: Technical Marketing